ono-midori/ono-midori.github.io/techs/zguide.md

 - Work with message properties: `zmq_msg_get()`, `zmq_msg_set()`.
 - Message manipulation: `zmq_msg_copy()`, `zmq_msg_move()`.

 On the wire, ZeroMQ messages are blobs of any size from zero upwards that fit in memory.
 You do your own serialization using protocol buffers, msgpack, JSON, or whatever else your applications need to speak.
-It’s wise to choose a data representation that is portable, but you can make your own decisions about trade-offs.
+It's wise to choose a data representation that is portable, but you can make your own decisions about trade-offs.

 In memory, ZeroMQ messages are `zmq_msg_t` structures (or classes depending on your language).
 Here are the basic ground rules for using ZeroMQ messages in C: